 Writing Prizes

 The Department of English holds two writing contests each year.
-Calls for entry are posted mid-February, with submissions due in late March.
+Submissions for 2025 are now open!
 Prize winners are announced in April and participate in a student reading.

 Guidelines:

-• Your name should NOT appear on any page of your story or poetry.
+• Your name should NOT appear on any page of your manuscript

-• Each student is allowed only one submission in each category.
+• Only one submission in each category per student

 The Academy of American Poets Poetry Prize